defrag/defrag.github.com/_drafts/2023-03-27-a-structure-for-the-unstructured.md

 In the approach listed above, we would keep our domain close to the root and then thread down into application and infrastructure layers.
 We separate out commands and queries and inside each layer, we replicate the structure to have a symmetry with our domain space.
 I find this to be a very ergonomic structure.

-## Eliminate dependencies between namespaces
+## Eliminate Dependencies Between Namespaces

 Another great rule is to strive to **eliminate dependencies between namespaces**.
 In normal package design, the package manager would detect cycles and prevent us from doing such things, but unfortunately the free folder structure will allow us to create cycles.
 We could use static analysis tools to detect them early on.